The English (TV series)

-The English is a revisionist western television miniseries produced by the BBC and Amazon Prime, written and directed by Hugo Blick.
-It stars Emily Blunt and Chaske Spencer.
+The English is a revisionist Western television miniseries written and directed by Hugo Blick, and produced by the BBC and Amazon Prime.
+Starring Emily Blunt and Chaske Spencer, it follows an Englishwoman who travels to the American West in 1890 to seek revenge on the man she blames for the death of her son.
 It premiered in the United Kingdom on BBC Two and iPlayer on 10 November 2022, and in the United States on Amazon Prime Video on 11 November 2022.
+The series received positive reviews from critics, particularly for Blunt and Spencer's performances.

 Plot

-An Englishwoman, Lady Cornelia Locke, comes to the West in 1890 looking for revenge on the man she sees as responsible for the death of her son, and meets Eli Whipp, ex-cavalry scout and member of the Pawnee Nation by birth, on his way to Nebraska to claim the land he is owed for his service in the US army, despite having been told that the white men will not honour their debt.
-They discover a possible shared history.
+Englishwoman Lady Cornelia Locke comes to the West in 1890 looking for revenge on the man she sees as responsible for the death of her son.
+She meets Eli Whipp, ex-cavalry scout and member of the Pawnee Nation by birth.
+Eli is on his way to Nebraska to claim the land he is owed for his service in the US army, despite having been told that the white men will not honour their debt.
+Cornelia and Eli discover a possible shared history.